Topics Map > Campus Services > WiscWeb CMS

 WiscWeb - WordPress UW Theme - Using Photoshop to crop images

 There are several page elements that have set image size limits.
 This document will walk you through the process of setting a pre-defined crop area in Photoshop, as well as provide the specific image sizes for page elements.
 It is recommended that images are cropped in Photoshop rather than WordPress as it creates more desirable results.

 Eligible UW-Madison faculty/staff can download Photoshop as part of the Adobe CC download.
-Instructions: Logging in to Adobe Creative Cloud with Your UW-Madison Account
+Instructions: Adobe Creative Cloud - Logging in with Your UW-Madison Account

 - Open your image using Adobe Photoshop.
 Make sure that the image is larger than 1600 px by 500 px.
 You can use the campus photo library at https://go.wisc.edu/photo.